-Using music activities is wonderful, because students hear it, see it, and write it.
-I took the vocabulary learned through these songs and extended by adding a speaking element.
-You can see my speaking activities here:
+Using French music activities is wonderful, because students hear it, see it, and write it.
+I take the vocabulary learned through songs and extend them by adding a speaking element.

 So, what is this resource that I am so excited about?

 I have found a French teacher named Franck Brichet who has written French grammar songs that he sings in class with his students.
 In the past, I have bought some grammar CDs with music that I hoped would meet my needs.
 Sadly, I really didn’t like the music, and neither did my students.
 The CDs might have had good content, but my students groaned when I played the songs.
 So… I would say that it wasn’t effective, because we couldn’t even hear the music over the complaining.
 However, these songs are sung by a native speaker, they have catchy lyrics, and the music is really nice.

 I first used one of the songs on a gross and cold February day.
 Everyone was in that kind of a mood.
 You know it : no one wants to work.
 Everyone wants a day off.
 It’s cold.
 Half of the kids have some sort of illness that makes them want to just sit there passively.
 I needed help finding a way to motivate kids!
 And worst of all, we were pretty deep into French grammar.
 What a time to try and find some fun!
 Luckily, I found a song about the imparfait, so I printed the activities, and gave it to my students.
 You can see a preview of the song here: